Riyomi/MineSweeper/README.md

 # MineSweeper

-A simple MineSweeper application for Android.
+A simple MineSweeper application for Android written in Java.